 Some other custom harnesses have different lengths of wire per color to make it easier to connect.
 HOWEVER.
 Because we intend to use a separate SOCD, we must use a different harness that terminates with a female 5-pin JST connector or convert the one linked above with a 5-pin female-to-female cable.

 #3.
 SOCD Cleaner

-SOCD stands for Simultaneous Opposite Cardinal Direction (Cleaner).
-And what it does is makes sure your inputs aren’t doing things a normal fight stick can’t.
-Like holding Back and tapping Forward.
-It makes charge characters super easy.
-Pad players can do this, by the way.
-Somehow it’s cheating when you have giant buttons to clack though.
+SOCD stands for Simultaneous Opposite Cardinal Direction (Cleaner), and what it does is makes sure your inputs aren’t doing things a normal fight stick can’t.
+Think: holding Back and tapping Forward, it makes charge characters super easy.
+Pad players can do this, by the way, but somehow it’s cheating when you have giant buttons to clack.
 Either way, we need this in order to ensure our conversion is in compliance with tournament rulesets.
-Brook boards all have SOCD cleaning built-in.
-The literal-named Hitbox has it.
-And most stickless controllers sold by others have it.
+Brook boards all have SOCD cleaning built-in, the literal-named Hitbox has it, and most stickless controllers sold by others have it.

 There are numerous standalone SOCD cleaners out there, each with their own pros and cons.
 I personally used the EZ SOCD, but the main concepts should still be applicable to others.
 Such as: FA SO.CD, MAS SOCD, and Magician’s SOCD.